cgi-js/cgi-js/README.md

     - [x] Run any scripts that support CGI based serving/execution
     - [x] Run multiple CGI executables/ Interpreters in one or multiple applications
     - [x] Embed your own CGI/ Interpreted Language executables
+    - [x] Runs scripts with language interpretor binary (like php, python, ruby, etc) in your system
+    - [x] Runs scripts without language interpretor binary (like php, python, ruby, etc) in your system using their wasm packages

 ##### Node Web Proxy - run web proxies